Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 Course credit is optional.
 Enrollment for this course can take place via AppalNet course registration.
-Payment for course may take place AFTER AppalNet registration.
+Payment for course may take place after AppalNet registration.

 - 3.00 credits for Wilderness First Responder (RM3155)

-- Landmark Learning offers scholarship opportunities for all through it's non-profit organization, the Landmark Foundation.
+Landmark Learning offers Wilderness First Responder, and Wilderness First Responder Re-Certification scholarship opportunities for all through it's non-profit organization, the Landmark Foundation.

 Medical Course Preparation

-Travel To and From Broadstone
+Travel to and from Broadstone

 We are located at 1431 Broadstone Road, Banner Elk NC.
 If you plan to fly or take a bus to Broadstone, please do not make reservations prior to 30 days before the course.
 You will receive a course confirmation email at 30 days, letting you know if the course is committed or canceled due to enrollment; at that time you may make your travel reservations.
 Your other option is to coordinate a ride with another student.
-When planning your departure from Broadstone, keep in mind that your course does not officially end until 5pm.
+When planning your departure from Broadstone, keep in mind that your course does not officially end until 5:00 p.m.
 It is 2-hour drive from Broadstone to the Asheville airport and 2.5 hours to Charlotte.
 We suggest that you give yourself at least a 2.5 hours buffer for departing evening flights or plan to stay overnight in Asheville/Charlotte and leave the following morning.